Saturn/twitch-stream-alerts/README.md

 ## Twitch Stream Alerts

+**Twitch V5 API (kraken) has been deprecated and will be shut down on December 31st 2018.
+The new API does not return the same amount of data so this script cannot *easily* be updated.
+The Twitch mobile apps now support push notifications for when streams come online so it is now unnecessary anyway.**

 Simple script that sends Pushbullet notifications when a [Twitch.tv](http://www.twitch.tv/) stream you specify comes online.

 The script will keep a record of the streams it records and only alert you when a stream is 'newly online'.